temet.util

 scalefacToAgeLogGyr(scalefacs)

-Convert scalefactors (e.g. GFM_StellarFormationTime) to age in log(Gyr) given the current age of the universe as specified by sP.redshift.
+Uses the current age of the universe as specified by sP.redshift.

 codeEnergyToErg(energy, log=False)

-Convert energy from code units (unitMass*unitLength^2/unitTime^2) to [erg]. (for BH_CumEgy* ).
+Convert energy from code units (unitMass*unitLength^2/unitTime^2) to [erg]. (for BH_CumEgy*).

 codeEnergyRateToErgPerSec(energy_rate, log=False)